chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 {{< note >}}

-- Need to setup your workstation based on newly created Autoamte-HA's chef-server.
+- Need to setup your workstation based on newly created Automate-HA's chef-server.
 Only needed if you have setup the workstation earlier.
 - This inplace migration works only when cookbook are stored at database.
 This do not support use-case, where cookbooks are stored at filesystem.
 - Take the backup of the system to avoid the data loss.
 {{< /note >}}